-During 1980 and 1990, 15 of 17 minke whales were released alive from herring weirs in the Bay of Fundy.
-Due to the formation of a cooperative program between Canadian fishermen and biologists it is expected that now most minke whales will be able to be released alive (A. Westgate, pers. comm.).
+During 1980 to 1990, 15 of 17 minke whales were released alive from herring weirs in the Bay of Fundy.
+Due to the formation of a cooperative program between Canadian fishermen and biologists it is expected that now most minke whales will be able to be released alive.